RSE-Sheffield/data-code-management/presentation.md

 ![](https://raw.githubusercontent.com/annakrystalli/rrresearchACCE20/master/slides/assets/img/files_messy_tidy.png)

-# Question?

-> What makes a good file name?

 # **File organization** and **naming** is a mighty weapon against chaos

 - Make a file's **name** and **location** ***VERY INFORMATIVE*** about: